Marketing Strategy ยท Updated July 9, 2026

 Step 2: Build Your Online Presence

-- Choose your primary platform: You can't be everywhere.
-Pick one or two platforms where your target audience spends the most time — likely TikTok and Instagram if you're targeting under-35 listeners.
+• Choose your primary platform: You can't be everywhere.
+Pick one or two platforms where your target audience spends the most time.
+TikTok and Instagram matter most for many under-35 listeners.

-- Create consistently: Post 3–5 times per week minimum.
-Content doesn't need to be perfect — it needs to be consistent.
+• Create consistently: Post 3-5 times per week minimum.
+Content does not need to be perfect.
+It needs to be consistent enough to create feedback.

-- Show your personality: The artists who build real audiences are the ones who let fans see who they are beyond the music.
-Behind-the-scenes content, personal stories, and genuine moments outperform polished promotional posts.
+• Show your personality: The artists who build real audiences are the ones who let fans see who they are beyond the music.
+Behind-the-scenes content, personal stories, and unguarded moments outperform polished promotional posts.

 Step 3: Grow Your Spotify Audience

-- Ask fans explicitly to follow you on Spotify — most fans don't think to do this unless asked
+• Ask fans explicitly to follow you on Spotify.
+Most fans do not think to do this unless asked.

 How to Get Your Music Heard on Spotify

-Spotify is not just a place to send traffic.
+Spotify is more than a place to send traffic.
 It is where you learn whether that traffic is any good.

 Use the deeper guides on Spotify algorithmic playlists, getting more Spotify followers, and music analytics when Spotify is your main growth channel.